davidjbradshaw/iframe-resizer/README.md

 ##Troubleshooting

-The first step to investigate a problem, is to enable the [log](#log) option and then open the [JavaScript Console](https://developers.google.com/chrome-developer-tools/docs/console#opening_the_console).
+The first step to investigate a problem is to enable the [log](#log) option and then open the [JavaScript Console](https://developers.google.com/chrome-developer-tools/docs/console#opening_the_console).
 This will enable you to see what both the iFrame and host page are up to and also see any JavaScript error messages.

 The solutions to the three most common problems are outlined in this section.

 ### IFrame not sizing correctly
 If a larger element of the content is removed from the normal document flow, through the use of absolute positioning, it can prevent the browser working out the correct size of the page.
 In such cases you can change the [heightCalculationMethod](#heightcalculationmethod) to uses one of the other sizing methods, start with the **max** option and if that fixes things, try then to narrow it down to one of the other options.